• Skip to primary navigation

 Pro tips and recipe notes

 That’s why I was delighted to discover US Wellness Meats.
-Their grass-fed beef is recognized for its exceptional taste, quality and health benefits, and you can order directly online from their website to have it delivered to your door.
+Their grass-fed beef is recognized for its exceptional taste, quality and nutritional benefits, and you can order directly online from their website to have it delivered to your door.
 How easy is that?

 I recommend using a spiralizer like mine from Paderno World Cuisine to turn the zucchini into noodle-like swirls.
 As I’ve noted in other zoodle posts, I usually find that long and fat zucchini make the best zoodles, and it’s also important to keep the zucchini centered inside the spiralizer when slicing them.